 We expect the coefficient of Covid-19 to be negative (β1), whereas the innovation and advice coefficients are expected to be positive (β2 and β3, respectively).
 When we interact the latter two variables with Covid-19, we expect the interaction coefficients to carry a positive sign (β4).
 We have followed the literature in using financial obstacles, exporting, traditional firm-level demographics (firm size and age), and regional controls.
 Table A1 in the appendix shows the summary statistics of the main variables used in the regression analysis, and Table A2 (also in the appendix) shows the correlation matrix between the variables.
 Briefly, Table A2 shows that Covid-19 has a negative correlation with SME performance whereas innovation and external advice are positively associated with SME performance.

 We estimate equation (1) using both fixed and random effects methods.
 A Hausman specification guides our choice between the two.
 Moreover, separate models are estimated for various regions to account for regional differences in the SME performance model.
 We also estimate the model using lagged values to address potential endogeneity between the key independent variable and the firm performance measures.
 We also use propensity score matching techniques.
 Finally, we also attempt to estimate a model that allows for a dynamic adjustment.
-Hence, a lagged value of the dependent variable is included in the model, and a generalized method of moment (GMM) estimator is used to estimate the model and to deal with potential endogeneity issues.
+Hence, a lagged value of the dependent variable is included in the model, and a generalized method of moments (GMM) estimator is used to estimate the model and to deal with potential endogeneity issues.

 Empirical results

-In Table 2 we present the analysis from the regression models (Models I–IV).
+In Table 2, we present the analysis from the regression models (Models I–IV).
 Model I provides estimates for pooled, random, and fixed effects.
 Focusing on the first column of Model I, the Breusch-Pagan/Cook-Weisberg test for heteroscedasticity suggests potential heteroscedasticity presence in the model [x2(1) =1995.24, p< 0.001] and thus, robust standard errors have been used to deal with this.
 The link tests suggest there is no specification error (i.e., the prediction squared does have explanatory power, p=0.205).
 The mean variance inflation factor (VIF) is 5.38, which does not raise concerns about multicollinearity.
 Turning to the second column of Model I, the Breusch and Pagan Lagrangian multiplier test for random effects suggests that the random effects model is more appropriate than the pooled model [x2(1) =1168.38, p< 0.001].
 Finally, we find that the Hausman is too large and thus the use of a fixed effect model, presented in column 3 of Model I, is more appropriate [x2(2) =344.13, p< 0.001].
 We repeat these tests when we estimate Models II-IV, and since the overall conclusions remain unchanged, we do not report the test statistics for these subsequent models.
 We therefore now discuss the findings from the models.